augustl/traffic-police/README.md

 (def app-handler
   (t/handler
-    ;; Wraps the handler in middlewares.
-The middleware will ;; execute _after_ routing, so you can do things like ;; redirects and other chain breaks without affecting ;; other routes than the ones in this list.
     (fn [handler]
+      ;; Middlewares will run _after_ routing when wrapping here!
+So ;; you can safely do redirects etc without affecting other ;; handlers.
       (-> handler
           wrap-params
           wrap-my-custom-login-middleware))